felwal-edu/dh2642-flowerfield/README.md

 The user can then view additional information about a plant in the user's collection.
 This information is sourced through the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) & [Wikipedia RESTV1 API](https://en.wikipedia.org/api/rest_v1/).

-XP is gained for collecting flowers as well as completing entire sets, leveling up in the process and getting a cosmetic rank.
+XP is gained for collecting flowers, leveling up in the process and getting a cosmetic rank.

 The app targets towards users intressted in botany, outside exploration or general gardenkeeping – encouraging slowing down, and appreciating one's own surroundings.